McBenny/test-react-boilerplate/features.md

 These features should also apply to the fouls, any foul registered should be editable and removable, it should also be possible to add a foul.

 ##BUGS
+- [ ] Allow to "end the game" when 2nd half is over (and waiting for extra-time to start)
 - [ ] When I create a player, it jumps from bottom to top of the list, this is annoying
 - [X] Players with letters are not in uppercase in list for captain
 - [X] I don't want to get "NaN" when I erase a number before putting a new one in the settings